shahd77fayez/GemAura/README.md

 * Offline First: The entire AI interaction happens on-device, with no internet connection required.
 * Multimodal Input: Understands audio, text, and images, with significantly enhanced video understanding.
 * Powered by Gemma 3N: Utilizes Google's lightweight and powerful Gemma 3N model.
+* Blind assist: vital tool for the visually impaired.
+Users can simply open the camera and, using voice commands
+* Allergy Checker: Helps users make informed and safe decisions about their food.
+By scanning a product's label take picture and detect aganist potential allergens
+* Alzheimer's Helper: recalling important memories and daily information.
+Through natural conversation

 This project is a starting point for a Flutter application.